stabbedbybrick/freevine/README.md

 When using the `--proxy` option, you can either provide one or request a proxy using country codes (US, UK, SE etc.).

-In order to request proxies, [hola-proxy](https://github.com/Snawoot/hola-proxy) is required.
-Download the exectutable from the releases page and rename it to "hola-proxy".
+In order to request proxies, [hola-proxy](https://github.com/Snawoot/hola-proxy) and/or [windscribe-proxy](https://github.com/Snawoot/windscribe-proxy) is required.
+Download the exectutable from the releases page and rename it to "hola-proxy" or "windscribe-proxy".
 Place it in the same location as the other required tools.
 System PATH is recommended.
+Make sure to specify which proxy you want to use in the config file.

     freevine.py --proxy US
     freevine.py --proxy "01.234.56.789:10"